 Jeanne is an accomplished speaker on topics such as skillful communications in teams, mindfulness for business, and diversity awareness.
 She is known for her warm, collaborative and engaged style in her coaching and consulting work, which motivates others to obtain self-awareness, positive change and growth.
 She is adept at helping leaders become more skillful in their interpersonal communications, and assisting teams and dyads to gain proficiency in productive dialogue around critical issues.

 Jeanne holds a PsyD in clinical psychology from Chestnut Hill College and a BA from University of Rochester.
 She has attended numerous workshops and trainings on leadership development, coaching, becoming a resilient leader, and on assessment methods and instruments for employee selection and development.
-She is certified on the Caliper for leadership assessment and selection.
+She is certified on the Caliper for leadership assessment and selection and on the Hogan Personality Assessments for Leadership Development and Talent Acquisition.
 She is a longstanding member of Pennsylvania Psychological Association, and has served on numerous committees, including Multiculturalism and Psychology in Business, where she served as chair.

 Lucy Fine, RN, LMFT

 Lucy Fine has over three decades of professional experience.
 She began her professional career as a registered nurse and midwife and then transitioned to team leader negotiating contracts for nurses.
 In private practice as a psychotherapist, group facilitator and later as an executive leadership coach she has worked in global companies, healthcare, government and not-for-profit organizations, as well as in the national science laboratories.